THIS COURSE IS NOW IN PROGRESS AND NO LONGER ACCEPTING APPLICATIONS

 - Attended one meditation retreat in the Buddhist tradition over the last 5 years.

-- You are working, either in a paid or voluntary capacity, or as a carer for a family member or friend, in one of the areas of ageing, illness and death, for at least 2 hours a week.
+- At least 2 hours a week serving in either a paid or voluntary capacity, or as a carer for a family member or friend, in one of the areas of ageing, illness and death.

 - Those not already offering service need to begin to explore opportunities for voluntary work, as this can take several months to organise.